 Not only a coach, Tass is also a world class competitor, referee and teacher.
 His training as a coach comes from the Hungarian Sport University, where he earned his coaching diploma in fencing in 1988.
 He coaches all three weapons.

-Since 2002, Tass has coached four All-Americans – two men and two women – and 20 NCAA qualifiers – 12 men and eight women.
-He has mentored eight All-Ivy performers – four men and four women – since Brown formally began competition in Ivy fencing in 2005-06.
+Since 2002, Tass has coached five All-Americans – three men and two women – and 23 NCAA qualifiers – 13 men and 10 women.
+He has mentored 10 All-Ivy performers – six men and four women – since Brown formally began competition in Ivy fencing in 2005-06.

 A native of Buenos Aires, Argentinia, Tass competed in the 1984 Los Angeles Olympics and 1980 Olympics in Moscow, as well as six different World Championships from 1985 to 1991, and three Pan American Games.
 He was the South American Champion in 1980, 1983 and 1986, the Argentinian National Champion in 1983 and 1984, and earned a bronze medal at the 1979 Pan Am Championship.